Mathiasotnes/transformer-blocks/README.md

   - `utilities.py`: Contains helper functions. **Note:** This is modified a bit from the handed out version to support using hooks, as did the tasks cronologically, and didn't want to restructure my model after having a working implementation.

 ## Running the Code
 The script allows you to run different parts of the NLP models.
-Make sure to navigate to the `PA2_code` folder before running `main.py`.
+Make sure to navigate to the root folder before running `main.py`.
 Use the following command line arguments to control which part of the project to run.

 ### Arguments
 - **Model Selection**: